 Toy store insurance protects businesses from its many exposures.
 Let’s look at some of them:

-- Example 1: Crowd control – security personnel for crowd control is needed when special cut-rates are offered, like on Black Friday, at the beginning of the holiday shopping season.
-In addition, non-slip flooring, proper ventilation and adequate, well-lit exit passageways are required; otherwise, there could be injuries and property damage.
+- Example 1: Crowd control – Security personnel for crowd control is needed when special price cuts are offered, like on Black Friday, at the beginning of the holiday shopping season.
+In addition, non-slip flooring, proper ventilation, and adequate, well-lit exit passageways are required; otherwise, there could be injuries and property damage.